-Ben Affleck and Jennifer Garner File for Amicable Divorce, But will It Work?
+Ben Affleck And Jennifer Garner File For Amicable Divorce, But Will It Work?

 It is (almost) over between one of the most high-profile Hollywood couples.
 Ben Affleck and Jennifer Garner file for an amicable divorce.
 But key details of the divorce are still missing or haven’t been settled, like the alimony claimed by Jennifer Garner.

 Affleck and Garner have entered what looks like the last leg of their divorce after living separate from each other since summer 2015, according to a Bustle report.
 The two had lived together as a couple for a little over a decade before they separated and are now headed for a divorce.
-They have three kids between them: Violet, Samuel and Seraphina.
+They have three kids between them: Violet, Samuel, and Seraphina.

 At one point in 2016, rumors emerged that the couple had decided to suspend their divorce and that they were working with a mediator to possible get back together.
 But the latest reports of the two have officially filed their divorce documents put to rest earlier rumors that they were trying to reconcile and restore their marriage.